-Can we also take these values from speculation to action?35 We have humbly started to do that with the article "Consent to our Data Bodies: Lessons from feminist theories to enforce data protection," (Peña & Varon, 2019).
+Can we also take these values from speculation to action?
+We have humbly started to do that with the article"Consent to our Data Bodies: Lessons from feminist theories to enforce data protection".
 Addressing the questions: What is a feminist approach to consent?
 How can it be applied to technologies?
-Those simple questions were able to shed light on how limited is the individualistic notion of consent proposed in data protection frameworks.
-That universalized approach doesn't take into account unequal power relations.
-But, if we do not have the ability to say no to big tech companies when in need to access a monopolistic service, we clearly cannot freely consent.
+Those simple questions were able to shed light on how limited the individualistic notion of consent proposed in data protection frameworks is.
+That universalised approach doesn't take into account unequal power relations.
+If we do not have the ability to say no to big tech companies when accessing a monopolistic service, we clearly cannot freely consent.